OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

  _AsyncMethod_ `(` _RequiredParameters_ `, [` _OptionalParameters_ `],` _CallbackFunction_ `);`

-All asynchronous methods support optional parameters, which are passed in as a JavaScript Object Notation (JSON) object that contains one or more optional parameters.
-The JSON object containing the optional parameters is an unordered collection of key-value pairs with the ":" character separating the key and the value.
+All asynchronous methods support optional parameters, which are passed in as a JavaScript object that contains one or more optional parameters.
+The object containing the optional parameters is an unordered collection of key-value pairs with the ":" character separating the key and the value.
 Each pair in the object is comma-separated, and the entire set of pairs is enclosed in braces.
 The key is the parameter name, and value is the value to pass for that parameter.

-You can create the JSON object that contains optional parameters inline, or by creating an `options` object and passing that in as the _options_ parameter.
+You can create the object that contains optional parameters inline, or by creating an `options` object and passing that in as the _options_ parameter.

 ### Pass optional parameters inline